 - 3/4 cup of water (varies because of banana size)

-In our other frozen enrichment guides, peanut butter and banana recipes have always been a favorite and this is no different!
-Our dogs are crazy for peanut butter.
+In our other frozen enrichment guides, peanut butter and banana recipes have always been a favorite, and this is no different!
+Our dogs are crazy about peanut butter.
 We use a blender for this one, but you can mix it in a bowl, too.
-Combine all 3 ingredients and stir them together until “blended”.
+Combine all 3 ingredients and stir them together.
 That’s it!
-We love using PBFit Pure Peanut powder since it’s about 40% of the calories and much easier to mix in recipes like this.
+We love using PBFit Simply Peanut powder since it’s about 40% of the calories and much easier to mix in recipes like this.
 Make sure whatever peanut option you use is pup-safe and you’re good to go!

 Because of the size of the Pupsicle, this recipe isn’t nearly as many calories as a Toppl or